lalbornoz/roarie-commands.vim/README.md

 " Map this in order to activate the menu bar. call roarie_commands#OpenMenu()
 ```

+Please refer to `autoload/roarie_commands.vim` for the full API.

 [modeline]: # ( vim: set tw=0: )